 Since graduating in 2011, Chris has worked as the primary Day Treatment Therapist at the Community Reach Center, where he did individual, group, and family therapy with children and families suffering from severe and persistent mental illness.
 He has also worked with professionals including nurses, pharmacists, therapists, etc dealing with addiction and mental health issues while working at Peer Assistance Services.
 In addition, Chris earned his license in Addictions Counseling (LAC) in 2016.

-Recently, Chris and his family have moved to Winston-Salem, North Carolina where he maintains a private counseling practice.
-He specializes in family, teen, couples, and addiction therapy.
-He is currently seeing clients via Teletherapy in the states of North Carolina and Colorado.
+In 2020, Chris and his family moved to Winston-Salem, NC.
+There he has a private practice where he specializes in family, teen, couples, and addiction therapy.
+He also sees clients via teletherapy throughout the states of North Carolina and Colorado.
 During his time away from work, he enjoys the outdoors, going to concerts, spending time with his wife, baby girl, and golden retriever.